Telsey Advisory Group Reiterates Walmart (WMT) Outperform Recommendation

-On April 5, 2023, Telsey Advisory Group reiterated coverage of Walmart with a Outperform recommendation.
+Fintel reports that on April 6, 2023, Telsey Advisory Group reiterated coverage of Walmart (NYSE:WMT) with a Outperform recommendation.

 See our leaderboard of companies with the largest price target upside.